mickfuzz/phd4/_posts/thesis_chapters/2024-7-9b-Glossary.md

 Killer / Griefer is a concept which is emotive as the process of playing against the rules may be entertaining for those that engage with it.
 In the context of a multi-player game with people investing time and energy.

 ### Context / Community

+**Digital making:** A broad field involving the maker community, physical computing and participation in on-line digital making communities.

 **Coder Dojo:**